syncfusion-content/blazor-docs/blazor/pdfviewer-2/hand-written-signature.md

 ---
 layout: post
-title: Handwritten Signature in Blazor SfPdfViewer | Syncfusion&reg;
+title: Handwritten Signature in Blazor SfPdfViewer Component | Syncfusion
-description: Checkout and learn here all about handwritten signature in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Checkout and learn here all about handwritten signature in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug